CMIP6 Multi-Model Mean Context

 Summary high

-This figure illustrates the climatological seasonal cycle of sea ice extent for the Northern (NH) and Southern Hemispheres (SH), comparing three high-resolution EERIE models against OSI-SAF observations and the CMIP6 multi-model mean.
+This figure evaluates the seasonal cycle of Northern and Southern Hemisphere sea ice extent for three high-resolution coupled models against OSI-SAF observations and the CMIP6 multi-model mean.
+The models exhibit large, divergent biases, with IFS variants generally overestimating extent and ICON-ESM-ER tending towards excessive melting, particularly in summer.

 Key Findings